UNSW-CEEM/NEMSEER/docs/source/examples/p5min_demand_forecast_convergence.md

 # Visualising demand forecast convergence using `nemseer` and `xarray`

 +++

-In this example, we look at a couple of ways we can plot demand forecast convergence using a set of 5-minute pre-dispatch (`P5MIN`) forecasts for the the evening of 14/07/2022 for NSW.
+In this example, we look at a couple of ways we can plot demand forecast convergence using a set of 5-minute pre-dispatch ({term}`5MPD` or `P5MIN`) forecasts for the evening of 14/07/2022 for NSW.

 In particular, we'll look at the ways to plot using `xarray` data structures.